Adult Clay Classes

 If you are a beginner, you'll be amazed at how quickly you start producing functional works of art.
 We begin by teaching basic techniques and working with fundamental forms that can be expanded upon for more advanced clay work.
 We also cover a variety of surface options and an introduction to glazes and the glazing process.
 All courses have a lesson plan, but if you would like to learn or work on something specific, please speak to the instructor before class starts.
 We try to accommodate requests whenever possible.

-With each six-week class enrollment, students can take advantage of at least 20 hours of open studio time per week to work independently on honing skills or finishing projects.
+With each six- or four-week class enrollment, students can take advantage of at least 20 hours of open studio time per week to work independently on honing skills or finishing projects.
 Open studio also provides a great opportunity to learn from other students and artists sharing the space.

 Adult courses are open to anyone age 16 and older.
-The session price of $235 includes:
+The session price of $235 for six weeks or $180 for four weeks includes:

 - Unlimited time during published open studio hours to practice and continue working projects.